 Hofstra Symphony Orchestra

-A full complement of strings, woodwinds, brass, and percussion that meets on Thursday afternoons at 4:30 p.m.
+A full complement of strings, woodwinds, brass, and percussion that meets on Wednesday evenings at 7 p.m.

 Hofstra Chamber Orchestra